QualiSystemsLab/Ansible-Shell/README.md

 - "Connection Method" - Lookup - Create a lookup variable with values \[SSH, WinRM\]
 - "Script Parameters" - String - to pass different params to different hosts
 - "Inventory Groups" - String - target different inventory group logic for different hosts

+## Optional
+- Add "Supports Ansible" Execution Server Selector.
+This is the same selector that 1G service uses to define your pools of servers that will run script.
+  - can be combinded with standard selector to further define your selectors per service
+- Create web link to script server by adding the following to UniversalSettings.xml on Quali Server:
+  - `<key name="Web Link" pattern="http://{Address}" `

 ## Changelog
 - 25/12/2020 - Added Gitlab Support & Parameter Over-rides